 6. Linseed Oil Paint

 Another completely natural option is a linseed oil-based paint.
-Earth and Flax, and Allback are brands that you can buy in North America.
+Earth and Flax, and Allback are solvent-free brands that you can buy in North America.
 AFM Naturals is another good brand but with a solvent.

 Since cabinetry can be a combination of wood types (often plywood and hardwood fronts for example) a shellac primer can be helpful to create a consistent substrate for the paint, it will hide the differences between the different materials.